mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 });
 </pre>

-In the snippet above, we create a simple express server, which servers static files from the directory `/public` in our root.
+In the snippet above, we create a simple express server, which servers static files from the directory `/public`, located in the root folder.
 After that we create a `PeerServer`, which on the other hand is responsible for handling the signaling between the different peers.
 In our case we can think of the `PeerServer` and the protocol, which it implements as alternative of [SIP](https://en.wikipedia.org/wiki/Session_Initiation_Protocol) or [XMPP Jingle](https://en.wikipedia.org/wiki/Jingle_(protocol)).

 Once our `PeerServer` detects that a peer has been connected to it, it triggers the event `USER_CONNECTED` to all peers.
 Once a client disconnects from the `PeerServer` we trigger `USER_DISCONNECTED`.
 These two events are very important for handling the list of currently available users.